mitric-lab/programming_theochem/src/01-fundamentals/06-unit_tests/02-property_based_tests.md

     a=11, b=21,
 )
 ```
-which are the smallest example which breaks the equality.
+which are the smallest example that breaks equality.